Testing & Analysis

 Coverage Analysis

 The production contract (OnePerWalletKeyToken) achieves 100% coverage, ensuring complete validation of the ownership restriction mechanism.
-Lower coverage in ColorGenerator reflects private utility functions that are tested indirectly through public interfaces.
+SVGGenerator shows 0% branch coverage simply because the library contains straight-line rendering helpers with no conditional logic.
+Lower coverage in ColorGenerator reflects the private utility functions that are reached through helper contracts; reverting branches (uppercase hex inputs, extreme seeds) are intentionally exercised via expect-revert tests instead of full execution.

 Test Helpers